davfu/RecipeGenerator/README.md

 # Recipe Generator 🧑🏼‍🍳

-Working on a Fullstack Web Application that allows users to find recipes based on dietary needs and the ingredients they have.
+Working on a Fullstack Web Application using a React frontend and Flask backend.
+Allows users to find recipes based on dietary needs and the ingredients they have.

 Currently working on:
 * Sorting recipe display (alphabetical order, calories incr/decr, etc.)